Skip to Content

 Drain down to the set gauge mark.

-Make sure you use the right oil.
+Make sure you use the correct oil.

 Wrong installation of Piston rings